niti-go/lexington-property-analysis/README.md

 ## Why I built this project

-Living in Lexington, I noticed our property tax increase significantly from 2023 to 2024, despite no changes to our house.
-I wanted to determine if this was part of a town-wide trend or unique to our property; if it was the latter, this data could help my parents file an abatement and possibly reduce our taxes.
+Living in Lexington, I noticed our property tax increased significantly from 2023 to 2024, despite no changes to our house.
+I wanted to determine if this was part of a town-wide trend or unique to our property; if it was the latter, this data could help us file an abatement and possibly reduce our taxes.
 I later realized I could extend this tool to be helpful for any Lexington resident.

 I was also curious about the impact of zoning changes, such as that required by MA's 2023 law, to a property's value.
 [I wrote about my research and analysis here.](Results/Zoning_Analysis_Findings.pdf)